-In order to evaluate nearby student children as sensitive receptors, the HRA evaluated student receptors at the Archbishop Riordan High School, which is located immediately adjacent to the project site boundary to the north, approximately 30 feet away (see SEIR Appendix E, Air Quality Technical Memorandum, Table 9).
-The HRA also evaluated eight additional school and 16 daycare locations as sensitive receptors, including the City College Child Development Lab School.
-Therefore, the HRA already assesses health risks at all nearby schools with children receptors.
+In order to evaluate nearby student children as sensitive receptors, the HRA evaluates student receptors at Archbishop Riordan High School, which is located immediately adjacent to the project site boundary to the north, approximately 30 feet away (see Table 9 on draft SEIR Appendix E, p.
+20).
+The HRA also evaluates eight additional school and 16 daycare locations as sensitive receptors, including the City College Child Development Lab School.
+See Table RTC-1 and Table RTC-2 above.
+Therefore, the HRA already assesses health risks at nearby schools with children receptors.

-The commenter states that the Area Plan PEIR also states that persons engaged in strenuous exercise are sensitive receptors.
-The Area Plan PEIR states on page 251 that certain land uses, including "schools, children's day care centers, playgrounds, hospitals, and convalescent homes" are considered "more sensitive than the general public to poor air quality".
+The commenter states that the PEIR also states that persons engaged in strenuous exercise are sensitive receptors.
+The PEIR states on p.
+251 that certain land uses, including "schools, children's day care centers, playgrounds, hospitals, and convalescent homes" are considered "more sensitive than the general public to poor air quality."
 The PEIR also states on p.
-251, "Persons engaged in strenuous work or exercise also have increased sensitivity to poor air quality".
-Although this is true, increased sensitivity to poor air quality is not the sole criterion for what defines a sensitive receptor, as discussed above with regard to the air district's CEQA guidelines.
-The air district does not consider adult or student athletes as sensitive receptors.
-It is worth noting that the Area Plan PEIR goes on to state on p.
-251, "Residential areas are considered more sensitive to air quality conditions compared to commercial and industrial areas because people generally spend longer periods of time at their residences, with associated greater exposure to ambient air quality conditions".
-The HRA includes all residential receptor locations within 1,000 meters of the project site, in addition to all schools and daycares within the same radius.
+251, "Persons engaged in strenuous work or exercise also have increased sensitivity to poor air quality."

+Increased sensitivity to poor air quality is not the sole criterion for what defines a sensitive receptor, as discussed above with regard to the air district's CEQA Guidelines.
+The air district does not consider adult or student athletes as sensitive receptors for purposes of the CEQA analysis.
+The PEIR goes on to state on p.
+251, "Residential areas are considered more sensitive to air quality conditions compared to commercial and industrial areas because people generally spend longer periods of time at their residences, with associated greater exposure to ambient air quality conditions."
+The HRA includes residential receptor locations within 1,000 meters of the project site, in addition to schools and daycares within the same radius.